-The first thing you should do is to check your internet connection.
-Try connecting to your access point from another device and see if the internet works.
-It’s also a good idea to connect over the Ethernet cable.
+The first thing you should do is check your internet connection.
+Try connecting to your access point from another device and see if the Internet works.
+It’s also a good idea to communicate over the Ethernet cable.
 This should help you determine the root of the problem.

 Run your computer’s network troubleshooter

-It’s also a good way to automatically check your computer settings.
-Maybe there is a glitch and the internet is down at the software level.
+It’s also an excellent way to check your computer settings automatically.
+Maybe there is a glitch, and the Internet is down at the software level.

-If you have Windows 8 or Windows 10 then just go to “network troubleshooter” to try to fix the problem.
+If you have Windows 8 or 10, go to “network troubleshooter” to try fixing the problem.